Dr. Jen Clifden

 Approaches

-REST, regulate, and "re-fine" the nervous system to a set-point of safety and regenerate inner energy reserves efficiently and effectively.
+REST and relax body and return the nervous system to a set-point of safety to regenerate inner energy reserves efficiently and effectively

-RESTORE cognitive clarity, asset-based perspective-taking, and emotional resilience to keep mental composure during times of stress and compression.
+RESTORE cognitive clarity, asset-based perspective-taking, and emotional resilience in the midst of stress and uncertainty

-REVITALIZE safe connections, resonant relationships, and a climate of care so one can give of themselves without losing one's self in the process.
+REVITALIZE safe connections, restore/repair relationships, and enact healthy boundaries so one can give of one's self without losing one's self in the process

 6,000 +